tendermint/tendermint/UPGRADING.md

 * `BootstrapPeers` has been added as part of the new p2p stack.
 This will eventually replace `Seeds`.
 Bootstrap peers are connected with on startup if needed for peer discovery.
-Unlike persistent peers, there's no guarantee that the node will remain connected with these peers.
+Unlike persistent peers, there's no gaurantee that the node will remain connected with these peers.

 * configuration values starting with `priv-validator-` have moved to the new `priv-validator` section, without the `priv-validator-` prefix.

 * The fast sync process as well as the blockchain package and service has all been renamed to block sync

+### Key Format Changes

+The key names of all tendermint on-disk database keys changes in 0.35.
+Upgrading nodes must either re-sync all data run a migration script provided in this release.
+The script located in `github.com/tendermint/tendermint/scripts/keymigrate/migrate.go` provides the function `Migrate(context.Context, db.DB)` which you can operationalize as makes sense for your deployment.

+For ease of use the `tendermint` command includes a CLI version of the migration script, which you can invoke, as in:

+	tendermint key-migrate

+This reads the configuration file as normal and allows the `--db-backend` and `--db-dir` flags to change database operations as needed.

+The migration operation is idempotent and can be run more than once, if needed.

 ### CLI Changes